Cocaine, also called crystal or coke. an addictive stimulant drug isolated from the leaves of the coca plant. coca plant grows in South America.

 Cocaine also affects cardiac function and can lead to life-threatening conditions, such as heart attacks, arrhythmias, and heart failure.
 In addition, cocaine consumption can induce stroke, neurological disorders, and respiratory arrest.

 How can we treat cocaine addiction?

-Addiction to cocaine, like to other drugs, is complex and characterized by a variety of social, familial and environmental factors, in addition to the medical issues.
+Addiction to cocaine, like to other drugs. it is complex and characterized by a variety of social, familial and environmental factors. with addition to the medical issues.
 As a result, the current approach to treating cocaine addiction addresses all these factors.